apache/struts-site/source/plugins/sitemesh/index.md

 ### Velocity

+> NOTE: Please include the [Struts Velocity plugin](../velocity/) in your pom.xml before using this functionality

 From 2.2+ the recommended way to use Velocity with Sitemesh is through the `org.apache.struts2.sitemesh.VelocityDecoratorServlet` servlet, which can be configured like this in `web.xml`: